jjyjoy1/ML_Data_Analysis/README.txt

-This repo used ruppinlab published paper, and released code, and extend to extra ML models.
+This repo initial used ruppinlab published paper, and released code, and then extend to extra more ML models.
 And convert to all code to python code, and change R ExperimentSet object to python Anndata object

 1. Define the Problem and Goals